vagnerpelais/movies-frontend/README.md

 # Movies Reviews Frontend

-This is a frontend for the movies backend
+This is a frontend for the movies backend.
+This project aims to learn more about the React framework.

 ## Prerequisites